railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

    :align: center

    *Job position in organization*

+The key features of OpenERP for the process of hiring the new people using :mod:`hr_recruitment` module.

+* Manages job positions and the recruitement process.
+* It's integrated with the `survey` module to allow you to define interview for different jobs.
+* This module is integrated with the mail gateway to automatically tracks email sent to jobs@yourcompany.com.
+* It's also integrated with the document management system to store and search in your CV base.

 You can analyse data of recruitment process through the menu :menuselection:`Human Resources --> Reporting --> Recruitment Analysis`.